R1-Code-Interpreter: LLMs Reason with Code via Supervised and Multi-stage Reinforcement Learning: Experiments and Analysis

-Table~\ref{table:main_results} presents the experimental results of R1-Code-Interpreter (R1-CI) compared to baseline methods across 107 training and 37 test tasks.
-The full experimental results are in Appendix Sec.~\ref{sec:Full table of experimental results}.
-R1-CI significantly enhances the model’s reasoning and planning abilities, improving the average success rate by 28.8\% on training tasks and 27.2\% on test tasks across 3B, 7B, and 14B model sizes.
-Notably, R1-CI-14B achieves a 64.1\% success rate on test tasks, outperforming the much larger GPT-4o with CoT-only reasoning (58.6\%) and approaching GPT-4o with Code Interpreter (70.9\%).
-These consistent improvements across all model sizes highlight the effectiveness of R1-Code-Interpreter.
+\textbf{Baselines:}\quad To evaluate the effectiveness of R1-Code-Interpreter (R1-CI), we compare it against baselines: \textbf{All Text}, \textbf{All Code}, \textbf{Code Agent}, and \textbf{CodeSteer} (illustrated in Table~\ref{tab:four agent_variants}).
+Note that Code Agent can also be regarded as a baseline, where the LLM is not fine-tuned with SFT or GRPO but is granted access to the Code Interpreter (\textbf{CI wo Fine-tune}).
+For broader comparison, we also compare R1-CI with \textbf{GPT-4o + All Text} and \textbf{GPT-4o + OpenAI Code Interpreter}.
+To assess the effectiveness of our introduced multi-stage curriculum learning and improvement potential, we compare against the following R1-CI variants: (1) a purely SFT-trained model without GRPO (\textbf{R1-CI wo GRPO}); (2) standard GRPO training without curriculum learning (\textbf{R1-CI wo CL}); and (3) GRPO with curriculum learning where data are calibrated by question difficulty rather than improvement potential (\textbf{R1-CI wo IP}).

-\textbf{Score distribution and capability analysis}\quad Figure~\ref{fig:score_distribution}a shows the score distribution across 144 tasks for the four compared methods.
-We observe that SFT and GRPO training significantly reduce the number of tasks on which R1-CI models perform poorly.
+Table~\ref{table:main_results} presents the experimental results of all compared methods across 107 training and 37 testing tasks.
+R1-CI significantly enhances the model’s reasoning and planning abilities, improving the average success rate by 36.4\% on training tasks and 31.5\% on testing tasks across 3B, 7B, and 14B model sizes.
+Notably, R1-CI-14B achieves a 72.4\% success rate on testing tasks, outperforming the much larger GPT-4o with textual reasoning (58.6\%) and GPT-4o with its trained Code Interpreter (70.9\%).
+GPT-4o is utilized to synthesize SFT training data.
+After training, R1-CI-14B even outperforms GPT-4o.
+These consistent improvements across all model sizes highlight the method effectiveness and generalizability.
+Fig.~\ref{fig:score_distribution} shows the score distribution across 144 tasks for the four compared methods.
+SFT and multi-stage curriculum learning of GRPO effectively reduce the number of tasks on which R1-CI models perform poorly.
 However, some tasks still yield low or even zero scores.
-This indicates that the inherent capabilities of the base LLM strongly affect overall performance, and training alone cannot overcome limitations on tasks beyond the model's inherent reasoning or knowledge abilities.
-Figure~\ref{fig:score_distribution}b shows the average score for each capability, computed over all tasks labeled with that capability in Table~\ref{Table:SymBench_class} (Appendix~\ref{appendix sec: task description}).
-R1-CI-14B performs comparably to GPT-4o+Code Interpreter across most capabilities, except for optimization, where performance is lower likely due to the increased complexity of coding and reasoning in those tasks.
+This indicates that the inherent capabilities of the base LLM strongly affect overall performance, and training alone may not overcome limitations on tasks beyond the model's inherent reasoning or knowledge abilities.
+When comparing R1-CI with R1-CI wo CL and R1-CL wo IP, we find incorporating multi-stage curriculum learning and using improvement potential instead of question difficulty as the calibration factor consistently enhance training performance across all three model sizes.